projectcalico/felix/docs/source/faq.rst

 "How Does Calico Maintain Saved State?"
 ---------------------------------------

+> Following the change to use etcd instead of message queues to communicate
+> between components, this document may now contain out of date information.
+> We will remedy this in the near future.

 State is saved in a few places in a Calico deployment, depending on whether it's global or local state.